 - Is your child a physically active little person who wants to participate in everything or more of an observer?

-Think about the consistency of the group – if your child's care environment is comprised of carers and children who are the same week after week, it will enable your child to develop lasting friendships and relationships and a comfortable foundation for personal development.
-Conversely, children in less stable care environments spend more time meeting new people than building lasting relationships.
+Consider the stability of the group: if the caregivers and other children in your child's care environment are the same from week to week, your child will have the opportunity to cultivate long-lasting friendships and relationships, as well as a comfortable foundation for their own personal development.
+On the other hand, children whose living situations are less stable spend more time making new acquaintances than they do cultivating long-term relationships.

-Remember that there is no such thing as the perfect age to put your child in care as it varies for everyone.
-Try and relax into your decision, and your positive approach will have a great effect on your child.
+Keep in mind that there is no such thing as the ideal age to put your child into care because it varies from family to family and situation to situation.
+You should make an effort to relax into your decision, and know that your upbeat attitude will have a significant impact on your child.

-Being in child care, cared for by an adult who is not the parent, does not need to be associated with less–than–optimal development in young children.
-On the contrary, it may be associated with enhanced development or even be a compensatory factor.
+It is not necessary that young children's participation in child care, in which they are cared for by an adult who is not their parent, be associated with less-than-optimal cognitive development.
+On the other hand, it may be connected to increased development or even be a factor that compensates for a deficit.

-While choosing daycare may be a heart-pounding option for many parents, there are clear evidence children will benefit over the long term.
-Finding a quality daycare centre where children are supported, engaged, encouraged and exposed to a positive attitude can help babies and toddlers set the groundwork for later intellectual strides.
-In addition, as kids learn to problem-solve and interact positively with other kids and adults, their parents can get to know one another and increase the social capital they hold in their community.
+There is compelling evidence that children will benefit in the long run from attending daycare, despite the fact that this decision can cause significant anxiety for many parents.
+Finding a good daycare centre where children are supported, engaged, encouraged, and exposed to a positive attitude can be helpful for babies and toddlers in laying the groundwork for later intellectual strides.
+In addition, as children gain the ability to solve problems and interact constructively with adults and other children, their parents have the opportunity to meet one another, thereby increasing the amount of social capital they hold within their community.

 Regarding cognitive development, studies have found negative effects, no significant links, and positive daycare effects.
 Research has shown that daycare hinders the quality of parent-child relations, does not hinder it, that the adverse effects are small and transitory, or intermittent.